ewasm/ewasm-studio/README.md

 # *EWASM Studio*

-A lightweight development environment for eWASM
+A lightweight development environment for eWASM.

+The application is available in the `app` directory, all commands below must be done there.

 ## Installation
-`cd app && npm install`
+`npm install`

 ## Usage
 `PORT=some_port_number npm start`

+The default port (if not specified) is 3000.